 - A Button to Accept Cookies.
 While there is no opt-in requirement in CCPA, businesses can choose to include a link that allows the user to accept cookies.
 However, unlike GDPR, the website can drop cookies before the user accepts them as it provides information about the data it collects at the point of collection.
 The cookie banner can include a link to a cookie settings page where the user can choose to opt-in or out of accepting cookies.

-Example of CCPA Cookie Banner and Do Not Sell Button
+CCPA Cookie Banner and Do Not Sell Button Examples

 Opt-out Consent Cookie Banner